Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

    gauge whether a module is both enabled and successfully initialised.
 3. **Application services** orchestrate domain operations.
-For example, `DataSnapshotService` normalises `SnapshotRequest` payloads, resolves data through ports, and now records cache utilisation and latency metrics via the telemetry adapter. `compute_snapshot_diagnostics` converts the immutable snapshot into freshness and coverage metrics so every surface can surface a consistent health summary without reimplementing the analysis.
+For example, `DataSnapshotService` normalises `SnapshotRequest` payloads, resolves data through ports, and records cache utilisation and latency metrics via the telemetry adapter. `ScenarioSnapshotRunner` layers on top of the snapshot service to execute multiple `SnapshotScenario` definitions, aggregate diagnostics, and expose the batch to both the CLI and HTTP endpoint without duplicating orchestration logic.
+Scenario executions emit dedicated metrics (`modacct_scenario_runs_total`, `modacct_scenario_latency_seconds`, and `modacct_scenario_inflight`) so dashboards can correlate orchestration load with cache performance. `compute_snapshot_diagnostics` converts the immutable snapshot into freshness and coverage metrics so every surface can surface a consistent health summary without reimplementing the analysis.
 4. **Domain ports and providers** continue to act as the integration boundary for external data.
 Providers are loaded via the existing plugin loader and the new extension registry complements rather than replaces this system.